ericmartz/P4-WebPerf/README.md

 After optimizing images, Google PageSpeed showed a mobile score of 75/100, and the desktop score was 88/100.
   - Eliminate Render Blocking JS and CSS in above-the-fold content
   - Leverage Browser Caching

+Now I added the async attribute to try to eliminate the Render Blocking JS.
+Then for css:
+  - For the print.css file, added the media attribute "print"
+  - For Google Fonts, it looks like it is one of the first requests sent, and the last one in my timeline to come back in.
+Takes 85ms to retrieve the file.